 - The CES Maintenance Course – taken at least once every three years, in-person or virtually.

 - The CES Officiating Review – performed administratively every year – compares recorded officiating activity with officiating requirements in the Education System.
+The CES Officiating Review will not be applied, by decision of the FEI Board on 5 June 2024.

 Who should comply with the Maintenance Requirements?